What are senior fitness exercises and why should we bother to do them? Will the benefits be greater than the effort?

 "If you don't know where you're going, how will you know when you get there?"

-If you are the measuring type keep a record of your training and your progress.
+Keep a record of your training and your progress.
 A tape measure will be fine!
 Don't be obsessed with your weight - slightly overweight and fit is far better than thin and unfit.

 It's been said that all round fitness is a goal rather than a reality … I rather see it as a journey, a never ending journey taken a day at a time.